dillonredding/dillonredding.github.io/_drafts/communicating-resource-creation.md

 http://example.com/books/9780743273565
 ```

-Assuming the resource at `/wishlists/classics` doesn't have a representation (i.e., exist), the server creates it and informs the client:
+Assuming the resource at `/wishlists/classics` doesn't have a representation (i.e., it doesn't exist), the server creates it and informs the client:

 ```http
 HTTP/1.1 201 Created